prechelt/anwesende/README.md

 9. Do `docker-compose -f production.yml up -d`.
    If all went well, your anwesende server should now be reachable.
    Let's assume it is called `anwesende.some-university.de`.
    Start a web browser and visit `https://anwesende.some-university.de`.
    Works?
+   Then now set `DJANGO_HTTPS_INSIST=True` in `.envs/.production` and re-deploy (that is, repeat steps 6, 7, and 9).
 Congratulations!
+   Does not work?
+   Then have a look at the SECURITY block in the `config/settings/production.py` configuration file (in particular the `SECURE_HSTS_SECONDS` setting) in order to understand what you are working with during https debugging.
 10. Create a cronjob for continuous database health:
     ```
     cd $reference_dir  # where the source code is (we need two config files)